A brand makes it possible to identify a product. It gives it a name and makes it differentiable by assigning identifiable properties.

 What Is Brand Extension?

-This new product or product category (called a spin-off) substantially different yet logically related to the well-known original product.
+This new product or product category (called a spin-off) is substantially different yet logically related to the well-known original product.
 This helps it to leverage the brand equity and positioning of the existing famous brand to get initial traction.

 Few key points to note here –